mattlevan/docs/docs/arvo/marks.md

 Let's write a sample mark of our own, then chain it together with some preexisting ones to have fun with type conversions.

-Let's make a small "examples-cord" mark.
+Let's make a small "cord" mark.
 "Cord" is a name we use for `@t` text, but there's no predefined mark for it.
 Let's put the following code in:
-`/mar/examples/cord.hoon`:
+`/examples/mar/cord.hoon`:

 ```
 /?
 314                                                 ::  1